ofrsm10/lip-sync-cloud/README.md

-# Lip Sync Cloud - AI Video Processing Bot
+# Lip Sync Cloud - Video Processing Bot

 A sophisticated Telegram bot system for collecting and processing lip-sync video data using AWS cloud infrastructure.
 The system enables users to contribute video samples that help train AI models for lip-reading and speech synthesis applications.